-Generally, these traffic segments are small, and so are not statistically significant.
+Generally, these traffic segments are small and not statistically significant.

-When you select a traffic-source related dimension (such as Campaign) in a Custom Report, the dimension is applied to all sessions in the account, not just paid search (often referred to as CPC) traffic.
+When you select a traffic-source related dimension (e.g. Campaign) in a Custom Report, the dimension is applied to all sessions in the account, not just paid search (often referred to as CPC) traffic.
 Therefore, sessions that do not have any campaign information associated (e.g., direct, referral traffic) will be reported under (not set).
-You will see something similar if you select the Campaigns report under Acquisition rather than the Campaigns report under Acquisition > AdWords.
+You will see something similar if you select the All Campaigns report under Acquisition rather than the Campaigns report under Acquisition > Google Ads.

-Instead of creating a Custom Report, the best way to get this information would be to use an advanced segment in the specific report.
+Instead of creating a Custom Report, the best way to get this information is to use an advanced segment in the specific report.

 Similar to the custom reports, when you select a dimension like Campaign in the Visitor Flow, you may see (not set) in the Funnel path because all sessions from direct and referral traffic would not have campaign information.
-If you do the math, you'll see that (all other campaigns sources) + (not set) = total sessions.
+Notice that (all other campaigns sources) + (not set) = Total Sessions.